During our four-year study programme, we combine theory with practice and invest a great deal in your personal development and guidance.

-In this phase of the hotel school bachelor programme, you will decide in which direction you want to develop further.
+In the first half of the third year, you will decide in which direction you want to develop further.
 You can specialize during the last year and a half of the study programme.
 This way you can distinguish yourself from others in the hospitality industry.

 You can choose from the following tracks:

-With one or two minors in module 6, your consultancy assignment and your management internship, you will pursue your chosen track.
+With one or two minors in modules 11 and 12, your consultancy assignment and your management internship, you will pursue your chosen track.

 Concerning student coaching, we are shifting the focus to career counseling.
-The career workshop ‘With a view to my future’ is the kick-off for this part of the study programme.
+The career workshop ‘Eye on the future’ is the kick-off for this part of the study programme.
 This will be an intensive day at a location outside of school.
 We pay a great deal of attention to the development of personal leadership.

-In this module, you will follow two minors.
+In these modules, you will follow two minors.
 A minor lasts 10 weeks.
 Interesting minors are offered at Hotel Management School Maastricht, at Zuyd University of Applied Sciences and even at the national level.

 You will choose at least one minor that fits well with the chosen track.
 You have complete freedom of choice regarding your chosen one.

-Also, you will start by working on your Personal Positioning Paper (PPP).
-Finally, you will complete this in module 8 with a final assessment.
+Also, you will start by working on your My Future Story.
+Finally, you will complete this in modules 15 and 16 with a final assessment.
 During this assessment, you will present yourself as a young professional and answer questions from an internal and an external assessor.
 You can consider this interview as the first job interview of your career.